jcreason/brewninja/README.md

 ###Requirements
 - Raspberry Pi<br/>
 I used [Raspbian "wheezy"](http://www.raspberrypi.org/downloads) as my install image.
-All of this should be possible regardless of which distro you use, but do be aware of the hard point vs. soft point issues...
+All of this should be possible regardless of which distro you use, but do be aware of the hardfloat vs. softfloat issues...

 - BrewNinja Code<br/>
 You know, clone the git repo or download the source code.